saferpay/sndbx/texts/fraugster.md

 ## <a name="fire-rules"></a> Rules

 Aside its AI algorithms, Fraugster also offers the option for merchants, to write their own set of rules, which are then incorporated into the evaluation process.
-For this purpose Fraugster offers its own portal (the <a href="https://dashboard.fraugsterapi.com/">Fraugster Dashboard</a>) where merchants can adapt the rules to fit their needs.
+For this purpose, Fraugster offers its own portal (the <a href="https://dashboard.fraugsterapi.com/">Fraugster Dashboard</a>) where merchants can adapt the rules to fit their needs.

-Documentation on how to create and manage custom rules can be found in the <a href="https://dashboard.fraugsterapi.com/docs/index.html">Fraugster User Guide</a> (you need to log in to the Frauster Dashboard with your own credentials that you received after signing the contract for Saferpay Fraud Intelligence).
+Documentation on how to create and manage custom rules can be found in the <a href="https://dashboard.fraugsterapi.com/docs/index.html">Fraugster User Guide</a> (you need to log in to the Fraugster Dashboard with your own credentials you received after signing the contract for Saferpay Fraud Intelligence).

 ## <a name="fire-responses"></a> Responses

 ### Success

-In case of a success, the transaction response will aslo carry additional information inside the **FraudPrevention.Result** parameter.
-This can have one of two values **APPROVED** and **MANUAL_REVIEW**.
+In case of a success, the transaction response will also carry additional information inside the **FraudPrevention.Result** parameter.
+This can have one of two values: **APPROVED** and **MANUAL_REVIEW**.

-In both cases, the transaction was indeed successful, however the latter indicates, that there may be issues with this transaction, which need to be reviewed manually, inside the <a href="https://dashboard.fraugsterapi.com/">Fraugster Dashboard</a>.
+In both cases, the transaction was indeed successful.
+However, the latter indicates that there may be issues with this transaction, which need to be reviewed manually, inside the <a href="https://dashboard.fraugsterapi.com/">Fraugster Dashboard</a>.

-It is then up to you -the merchant-, to either accept, or decline this transaction.
+It is then up to you, the merchant, to either accept or decline this transaction.

 ```json
  "ResponseHeader": {